grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ### Configure the data source with grafana.ini

-The Grafana [configuration file][configure-grafana-aws] includes an `AWS` section where you can configure data source options:
+The Grafana [configuration file](ref:configure-grafana-aws) includes an `AWS` section where you can configure data source options:

 | Configuration option      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |